Need Help? (877) 590-8144

 Benefits of Virtual Care for Indigenous Communities

-The adoption of virtual care in Indigenous communities is not just a matter of convenience; it’s a necessity borne out of both historical inequities and contemporary challenges.
+The adoption of virtual care in Indigenous communities is not just a matter of convenience; it’s a necessity borne out of both historical inacessability and contemporary challenges.
 For communities, particularly in remote or rural areas, facing structural barriers to care, virtual modalities can break down geographical mismatch between providers and patients as well as excessive travel time, bringing essential health care services within reach.
 Moreover, it addresses a crucial need for culturally competent care.
 By facilitating access to Indigenous healthcare providers and specialists as well as those who understand and respect tribal medicine, customs and traditions, virtual care fosters a health care environment that is effective and drives improved health outcomes.

 Virtual care also plays a significant role in overcoming systemic barriers.
 Indigenous populations have faced barriers to access due to additional factors, including discriminatory practices, a lack of Indigenous-centered services, and jurisdictional issues.
-Virtual health care offers another pathway to address these challenges, providing a platform for more equitable care delivery.
+Virtual health care offers another pathway to address these challenges, providing a platform for more accessible care delivery.
 It enables Indigenous communities to receive care that is not only accessible but also culturally congruent and sensitive to specific needs.

 How Virtual Care Enables Indigenous Communities: A Literature Review